sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

            [http://wiki.sagemath.org/Days9Projects?action=AttachFile&do=get&target=Equations_on_words_with_color.sws Equations_on_words_with_color.sws] (Next version of [http://code.google.com/p/sage-words/ sage-words package] needed to run it!!)
         2. Use jyscript and jython to create a java applet to illustrate Christoffel words [http://wiki.sagemath.org/Days9Projects?action=AttachFile&do=view&target=ChristoffelWord.py ChristoffelWord.py]
         3. Add gridlines support for show() in sage.
-Franco Saliola improved *a lot* my initial patch by changing it all (!!) and adding many options to make it work like in Matematica.
+Franco Saliola improved *a lot* my initial patch by changing it all (!!) and added many options to make it work like in Matematica.
 See [http://trac.sagemath.org/sage_trac/ticket/3825 Ticket #3825]
  * ''Arnaud Bergeron'': '''Better adaptive plotting in Sage'''.
 At William's request, I am working on better adaptive refinement for Sage's plot() command.